tigeryst/osnom/README.md

     ...
 }
 ```

-The path where the 2D and 3D features are saved is as follows:
+The paths where the 2D and 3D features are saved are as follows:

 ```bash
 ./saved_feat_2D/{video}/2D_feat_{video}.pkl